odolbeau/odolbeau.fr/source/_posts/2016-08-30-how-to-install-your-laptop-with-ansible.md

 #### Bootstrap

-As `ansible` isn't installed by default on your,laptop, the goal of the bootstrap is to install it.
+As `ansible` isn't installed by default on your laptop, the goal of the bootstrap is to install it.
 Furthermore, I don't want to deal with the `ansible` command line because there are several arguments to include and I'm used too `make install` everything; that's why I need `make` too.
 Finally, as ansible will be run by my user and not by root, I need to have some privileges, that's why I also install `sudo` and grant all privileges to the current user.

 Here is the boostrap script: